Operation: To Fool A Hawke, Chap. 2

 "Well, it's over now," Saint John said, smiling.
 "I just hope there aren't going to be any more assignments like that in your future, Cait."

 Looking at my husband, I said, "I hope so, too, Sinj.
-I mentioned it to Mr. Conrad today, and he reminded me that, as the actress, I have the choice as to how I interpret the assignments.
+I mentioned it to Mr. Conrad last week when I turned my paper in, and he reminded me that, as the actress, I have the choice as to how I interpret the assignments.
 I just—made the wrong decision this time.
 But I won't be doin' that again—'cause that is not something I want to go through again."
 We said our good-byes to Saint John, then rounded up our children to head home.

 When we arrived back at the cabin—I mean, back home—String set about making dinner while I went to see what the kids were doing, and told them to get ready for dinner.
 When I came back, I noticed the aroma of steaks grilling outside.